semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 2. Description of why this pattern was detected.
 For example: logic bug, introduces a security vulnerability, bad practice.
 3. An alternative that resolves the issue.
 For example: Use another function, validate data first, and discard the dangerous flag.

 Use the YAML multiline string operator `>-` when rule messages span multiple lines.
-This presents the best-looking rule message on the command line without having to worry about line wrapping or escaping the quote or using backslash.
+This presents the best-looking rule message on the command line without having to worry about line wrapping or escaping the quote or using the backslash.

 For an example of a good rule message, see: [this rule for Django's mark_safe](https://semgrep.dev/r?q=python.django.security.audit.avoid-mark-safe.avoid-mark-safe).